Cases study

 Odorous emissions from the waste water treatment plant

-The solution: the DKFil filtration system
+Solution: the DKFil filtration system

 The chemical-physical treatment system includes:

-The use of a demister unit
+Use of a demister unit

 Achieved results